Tax to GDP Ratio

 The tax-to-GDP ratio is an economic metric used to measure the total tax amount earned by a country relative to its economy, as measured through the Gross Domestic Product (GDP).
 Taxation is one of a country's most fundamental policies, where almost all earnings are taxed to ensure the government has funds for the nation’s development activities.
 However, a country's economic performance heavily depends on how the government utilises the funds earned through taxes.

-What is the tax-to-GDP ratio?
+What is the tax to GDP ratio?

-The tax-to-GDP ratio serves as a key indicator of a nation's fiscal health, quantifying the proportion of economic output captured through taxation.
+The tax to GDP ratio serves as a key indicator of a nation's fiscal health, quantifying the proportion of economic output captured through taxation.
 By comparing this ratio across different countries, policymakers can assess the relative efficiency of taxation systems in generating revenue to fund public services and infrastructure.
-Generally, developed economies exhibit higher tax-to-GDP ratios than developing nations, reflecting factors such as more extensive social welfare programs, robust regulatory frameworks, and greater economic complexity.
+Generally, developed economies exhibit higher tax to GDP ratios than developing nations, reflecting factors such as more extensive social welfare programs, robust regulatory frameworks, and greater economic complexity.

+India's tax revenue is projected to reach a high of 12.0% of GDP in FY2025-26.
 The direct tax-to-GDP ratio in India has exhibited a positive trajectory, culminating in a notable increase to 6.6% in the fiscal year 2023-24.
 This marks a significant elevation from the preceding year's ratio of 6.1%, establishing the highest point observed in the last fifteen years.
 Furthermore, projections indicate a sustained upward trend, with the ratio anticipated to reach approximately 6.7% in the forthcoming fiscal year.

 How does the tax-to-GDP ratio work with examples?

-The tax-to-GDP ratio measures the total tax amount earned by the government against its annual GDP.
+The tax to GDP ratio measures the total tax amount earned by the government against its annual GDP.
 As the ratio is calculated every year after the completion of the tax cycle and GDP calculations, it gives the government and citizens a benchmark against which they can compare tax revenues yearly.
-Analysing the tax-to-GDP ratio provides insight into a government's tax earnings and its ability to avoid borrowing money for the country's developmental activities.
-The higher the tax-to-GDP ratio, the higher the ability of a country to spend more on improving education, health, infrastructure, etc.
+Analysing the tax to GDP ratio provides insight into a government's tax earnings and its ability to avoid borrowing money for the country's developmental activities.
+The higher the tax to GDP ratio, the higher the ability of a country to spend more on improving education, health, infrastructure, etc.

-For example, India’s tax-to-GDP ratio increased to 11.6% this year from 11.2% last year.
+For example, India’s tax to GDP ratio increased to 11.6% this year from 11.2% last year.
 This means India's total tax earnings have increased in the last year and are now 11.6 % of the total GDP.

-The tax-to-GDP ratio uses two economic parameters: Annual tax revenue and the Gross Domestic Product (GDP).
+The tax to GDP ratio uses two economic parameters: Annual tax revenue and the Gross Domestic Product (GDP).
 The tax revenue includes the total amount of tax earned by the government through income tax, sales tax, estate tax, property tax, etc. On the other hand, GDP is the total value of all the goods and services produced in the country during a financial year.

 The government uses this tax revenue for development activities.
 Tax revenue and GDP are considered to be correlated to each other.
 This means there is a chain reaction where the government uses the tax revenue to improve the economy, which results in higher employment or earning potential.
 With higher earnings, the tax revenue increases further, with the government having more to spend next year.

-Here is the tax-to-GDP ratio formula:
+Here is the tax to GDP ratio formula:

 Tax-to-GDP ratio = (Total annual tax revenue of a country/Gross Domestic Product) x 100